 An I is an incomplete grade.
 Policies with respect to I grades are available in the individual college and school dean’s offices.

 An I is given only when students, for reasons beyond their control, have been unable to complete course requirements.
 A substantial amount of work must have been satisfactorily completed before approval for such a grade is given.

 The instructor who assigns an I sets the conditions under which the course work can be completed and the time limit for its completion.
 The student is expected to complete the requirements by the established deadline and not retake the entire course.

 It is the instructor’s and/or the student’s decision whether a course should be retaken.
 If a course is retaken, it must be completed on the Denver Campus or in extended studies classes.
 The student must re-register for the course and pay the appropriate tuition.

-The final grade (earned by completing the course requirements or by retaking the course) does not result in deletion of the I from the transcript.
-A second entry is posted on the transcript to show the final grade for the course, with a notation that the course was ‘originally graded as I.’
+The final grade, if retaking the course, does not result in deletion of the I grade on the original course from the transcript.
+A second entry is posted on the transcript to show the final grade for the new attempt.

 At the end of one year, I grades for courses that are not completed or repeated are changed to an F.